FED UP WITH THE SAME OLD LEADERSHIP STYLE IN MUSIC?

 What if it meant being collaborative, being kind, being supportive; and still being you?

-A lot of women I coach hesitate to become leaders.
+A lot of women I coach hesitate to step into leadership, or even see themselves as leaders.

-Often because the leadership they’ve seen doesn’t look like anything they’d want to step into.
+Often because the leadership they’ve experienced doesn’t look like anything they’d want to step into.

 They’ve seen: